 When you read the book, “Made to Stick,” you will discover that 89% of ads can fall into five categories.
 From WordStream, these categories are:

-For you to be confident with your headline, ensure that you test it.
+To be confident with your headline, ensure that you test it.
 Create a variation of the headline and compare them against each other.
 Pick the headline that performs the best to get higher conversions.

-- Let the user know how they will benefit.
-Ensure that the benefits your product offers are crystal clear.
+Let the user know how they will benefit: Ensure that the benefits your product offers are crystal clear.
 Let the reader see how the product will improve their life.

 Properly align the verbiage of your headline copy and your CTA.
 Reinforce what you promise to deliver in the CTA.